How to Start an LLC in Texas: Step-by-Step Guide

 Tip: Consider getting a corporate credit card in your company’s name.
 You’ll be able to accrue rewards or cashback while keeping your business and personal finances separate.

+Texas doesn’t require a general business license or permit.
 However, certain businesses may need a license to operate.
 For example, breweries will need a permit from the Texas Alcohol and Beverage Commission.

-And your local city or jurisdiction may require a general or a specific permit or license.
+Lastly, your local city or jurisdiction may require a general or a specific permit or license.
 So check with your local authorities to determine if your business needs any type of license to operate.

 Advertisement